JohnKeysCloud/battleship/src/ts/bs-gameboard/helpers/check-valid-placement/check-valid-placement.md

   const columnValue = row[axisIndex];
   axisArray.push(columnValue);
 });

+// Further refactored (for simplification): gameboard.map(row => row[axisIndex])
 ```

 Traversing our rows is straightforward (_literally_).
 All items of the same row are stored contiguously (within the _same_ array).
 Therefore, in determining the states of horizontal positions, all we need to do is use the provided `axisIndex` to access the specific row of the 2D array under test.

 Traversing our columns?
 Not so simple.
 In order to access all items of a requested column, we need to extract the values from each row in the 2D array at `axisIndex`.
 It requires accessing a non-contiguous memory location.

-Hence, we:
+The original logic used a traditional `for loop` to access each row, and extract each value at the `axisIndex`.

+The `forEach` logic:
-1. Initialize `axisArray` as an empty array.
+1. Initialized `axisArray` as an empty array.
-2. Use `boardSize` to iteratively access the rows via the `forEach` method.
+2. Used `boardSize` to iteratively access the rows via the `forEach` method.
-3. Push the value at `axisIndex` of each row to `axisArray`.
+3. Pushed the value at `axisIndex` of each row to `axisArray`.

 This method _preserves the order of the columns values_ while _enabling us to store them contiguously_.
-This recipe allows us to use the same methods used to process a row, for our column.
+This is the recipe that allows us to use the same methods that we use to process a row, for our column.

 **⚠️ Note:** We are only able to use `boardSize` in our loop because the gameboard is a square.
 The size of the rows and columns are the same, so `axisArray` will always be a fixed length.

+In the _further_ refactored logic that uses `map`, we achieve the same functionality in one line. `map` here creates a new array from our gameboard that transforms each row array into the value of each row array at the `axisIndex`.
+Thus returning a new array of all values of a single column.

 ##### 2. **`getValidPositions`**: